 This really doesn’t help your cause.
 As such, some people find it helpful to purposely identify all the bad points of their ex, even going so far as to write a list they can later refer to.
 Having a little reminder of how “normal” they are can really help address this common phenomenon.

-It’s crucial you get control of your emotions if you are to succeed, whether that’s in winning your ex back, and keeping them … or deciding you’re better off as you are, and moving on.
+It’s crucial you get control of your emotions if you are to succeed, whether that’s in winning your ex back, and keeping them… or deciding you’re better off as you are, and moving on.
 Keep in mind that while many couples reunite, those who do not resolve the original problem(s) are likely to find themselves single again.
 And fast.
-Make certain this is not you.
+Make sure this is not you.